tmtmtm/bashible/README.md

 # BASHIBLE

-Bashible is a deployment/automation tool written in Bash.
+Bashible is a deployment/automation tool written in Bash (DSL).

+## !!!
+WARNING !!!

+Lots of features have been removed in the version 3.x.
+These features have been found unnecessary and easily replaceable.

 ## Why?